html2rss/html2rss/README.md

 Since `html2rss` does no further inspection of the enclosure, its support comes with trade-offs:

-1. The content-type is guessed from the file extension of the URL.
+1. The content-type is guessed from the file extension of the URL, unless one is specified in `content_type`.
 2. If the content-type guessing fails, it will default to `application/octet-stream`.
 3. The content-length will always be undetermined and therefore stated as `0` bytes.